mjen0012/immunopeptidomics/src/IAVnew copy.md

 /* All-Sequence Tallies */
 extracted_all AS (
-  SELECT SUBSTR(REPLACE(sequence, '-', ''), params.start, params.len) AS peptide
+  SELECT SUBSTR(sequence, params.start, params.len) AS peptide
   FROM   filtered, params
 ),
 counts_all AS (